"Gender medicine is not feminist. It's about real science...later the patient will reap the benefit" Dr Alyson McGregor, Brown University.

 - Despite the costs, Dr Alyson McGregor states that it is important for the evolution in excellence in health care.
 Afterall, currently mixed trials are potentially making the results inaccurate for men too.

-The article I read was written by Simon Crompton, a science journalist, and you can read some of his other articles on how to "beat the burnout" and Free Will among others, on his website here.
+The article I read was written by Simon Crompton, a science journalist, and you can read some of his other articles for free on The Times website here.